liyingying0113/rope3d-dataset-tools/README.md

 Note that concurrently only regions within China can access to the dataset due to the policy constraint.

-# Tools
+# Developing Tools
-- See the `show_tools` for visualization the 3D bounding boxes.
+- See the `show_tools` folder for visualization the 3D bounding boxes.
-- See the `eval_tools` for evaluation your results.
+- See the `eval_tools` folder for evaluating your results.

 # Citation